ibikestl/puppet-netif/README.md

 puppet-netif
 ============

-Puppet module for managing network interfaces and static routes on RHEL/CentOS flavors of Linux
+Puppet module for managing network interfaces and static routes on RHEL/CentOS flavors of Linux.
+Requires the puppet stdlib module.

 Interfaces are defined via the netif::inferface defined type.
 Arguments are:
 <p>